ReflectionHLE/ReflectionHLE/README.md

 Some more credits
 -----------------

-* sulix, for a hint about memory wrapping, as well as having earlier experience with him in general.
-Also done research on Keen.
+* sulix, for a quite useful hint about memory wrapping for Keen Dreams, and having earlier experience with him in general.
+Also done some research works on at least a couple of Keen games, and worked on the Handmade Penguin tutorial.
-* adurdin, quantumg, keenrush, levellord, levellass and lemm for their research works.
+* adurdin, quantumg, keenrush, levellord, levellass and lemm for their differing research works on Keen games.
 * Caitlin Shaw for CloneKeen, a reimplementation of Keen 1-3.
 * gerstrong for Commander Genius, containing a few engines used as reimplementations of Keen 1-3 and Keen 4-6.
 Originally started